ChayanK2000/Classic_Brick_Breaker_Python/me.md

 8. Issue of circular importing, and unwanted importing. like if i want to acces a variable of main.oy in other py files(which is already imported in main.py).
 Local importing/storing the value in c=vraible of thatt= very file where needed...?? or totally change technique...

 9. For now rainbow done using random...idt it is wrong.

+10. one thing to ponder: is sending brickobj to a fucntion inside brik class necessary? like clearbriks/clearpower etc etc.